roytang/blog/content/replies/2016/04/d26ftg7/index.md

 - StreetFighter
 ---

 If it's a meaty attack, does that mean any wakeup by the opponent will get snuffed?
-The opponent must block to avoid getting hit (leaving himself open to a throw)?\n\nAlso, some of these setups are different depending on whether the opponent quick rises or not.
-Will I be able to tell ahead of time if he is quick rising, or I need to decide which setup to use on reaction (i.e. if I see him rising quickly, I switch to the quick rise setup)?\n\nSorry if noob questions!
+The opponent must block to avoid getting hit (leaving himself open to a throw)?

+Also, some of these setups are different depending on whether the opponent quick rises or not.
+Will I be able to tell ahead of time if he is quick rising, or I need to decide which setup to use on reaction (i.e. if I see him rising quickly, I switch to the quick rise setup)?

+Sorry if noob questions!